Barbara Carrasco: Art

 Carrasco refused to censor her mural because she felt "that it would be compromising the integrity of--not only my integrity as an artist but the mural, the history of L.A."
 Later, there was a court battle over the copyright of the mural, which Carrasco won.

-After a decade, the Carrasco mural stored away in a storage room has finally been able to be presented to the public once again.
-The Natural History Museum announced they were able to obtain Barbara Carrasco's mural, "L.A.
-History: A Mexican Perspective," that is exhibited from March 2018 to August 2019.
-Now, this mural has a place to stay in the museum so that visitors can experience Los Angeles history through the Carrasco mural.
+After a decade in storage, the Natural History Museum of Los Angeles County put the Carrasco mural on display from March 2018 to August 2019.
+In 2020, NHMLAC announced they were able to obtain "L.A.
+History: A Mexican Perspective" and, with the opening of NHMLA's new "Commons" entrance wing, the mural now has a permanent home.
+The Commons is open to the public without purchasing a ticket to enter the museum, so the mural can be viewed by anyone who wishes to do so, for free.

-In response to the censorship of the History of Los Angeles: A Mexican Perspective, Carrasco created the serigraph, Self-Portrait (1985) at Self-Help Graphics.
+In response to the censorship of the L.A.
+History: A Mexican Perspective, Carrasco created the serigraph, Self-Portrait (1985) at Self-Help Graphics.
 Self-Portrait depicts an artist dressed as a runner crossing a finish line.
 The runner, carrying a paintbrush looks over her shoulder in horror as a paint roller whitewashes the mural grid behind her.
 The whitewashing of Siqueiros's controversial mural is referenced again on the brush itself.

 In 1989, Carrasco created a computer animation, PESTICIDES!, which was shown in Times Square in New York.
 It was considered "controversial."

 Names Can Hurt (1991), was the first piece that Carrasco did which contained text.
 It was acrylic on canvas and contains many of the names she was called as a child growing up in Culver City.

 One of Carrasco's most iconic images is her print, Dolores (1999).
 The image depicts a bust of Dolores Huerta on a flat background with just her name.
 The image has a pop art sensibility to it.
 Carrasco states that she isolated her portrait in such a way to show that Huerta was "strong enough on her own."